wagtail/wagtail/docs/advanced_topics/embeds.rst

 Embedded content
 ================

-Wagtail has builtin functionality for generating embeds for content on external websites such as Vimeo, YouTube and Soundcloud.
+Wagtail has built-in functionality for generating embeds for content on external websites such as Vimeo, YouTube and Soundcloud.
 The basic idea is to take a URL to a piece of content and generate a HTML embed for that content that can be nested on the page.

 The way these HTML embeds are generated is completely configurable.
-The default method is to query the site's `oEmbed`_ endpoint if it has one and Wagtail also supports `Embedly`_ and writing custom "embed finders" as well.
-These finders can also be chained together.
+The default method is to query the site's `oEmbed`_ endpoint if it has one.
+Wagtail also supports `Embedly`_ and writing custom "embed finders".
+These finders can be chained together.

 Embedding content on your site
 ==============================